 On this page:

-Eligible families of children under the age of 13 may receive child care financial assistance so that parents can work, attend school, or participate in training.
-Eligible families may choose from the following providers that meet local and state requirements:
+Learn how eligible families of children under the age of 13 may receive child care financial assistance so that parents can work, attend school or participate in training.

 Child Care Services is funded through the federal Child Care and Development Fund (CCDF), which is overseen by the U.S. Department of Health and Human Services’ Office of Child Care.
 The Texas Workforce Commission (TWC) is the lead agency for CCDF in Texas.
 Workforce Development Boards administer child care services through the Workforce Solutions offices.
 CCDF is authorized by the Child Care and Development Block Grant Act and Section 418 of the Social Security Act.